oksa13/Code-Louisville/README.md

 An ipynb file can be downloaded to run this file.
 Google colab has to be downloaded first. https://colab.research.google.com/

+An breakdown file with explanations to each part from Colab has been posted on Git Hub, in order to obtain a full file please email me.

 Please download the following extentions prior to running the project:
 -import pandas
 -import matplotlib.pyplot